 Your comfort during the procedure is a top priority.
 For many non-surgical options, you might feel an initial intense cold or a slight pulling sensation for the first few minutes before the area becomes numb.
 For other procedures, anesthesia may be used, meaning you won’t feel anything at all.
 Your provider will walk you through exactly what to expect with your specific treatment plan so there are no surprises and you feel completely at ease.

-Aftercare tips for a smoother recovery
+Simple Aftercare for a Smooth Recovery

 Once your session is over, a little tenderness is completely normal.
 You might notice some temporary swelling, redness, or sensitivity, but for most people, it’s not enough to interrupt their day—you can usually head right back to your regular activities.
 Immediately after the treatment, your provider might gently massage the area.
 This helps smooth the tissue and can make your recovery even quicker.
 Following your specific aftercare instructions is the best way to ensure a seamless healing process.